DavidTParks/dev-portfolio-2.0/content/blogs/planetscale-deployment-with-prisma.md

 }
 ```

-Now that we have our schema setup, let's generate our first Prisma migration!
+Now that we have our schema setup, let's push our changes to our development branch!

 ```
-npx prisma migrate dev --name init
+npx prisma db push
 ```

-If all goes well, we should see a success message in our terminal, as well as a new `migrations` folder in our project.
+If all goes well, we should see a success message in our terminal.
 Now, it's time to open a deploy-request to bring these changes over to our **main** database branch.

 ```
 pscale deploy-request create tutorial-db initial-setup